 - Options and SARs.
 The compensation committee may grant options to purchase shares of common stock, which options may be either ISOs or NQOs.
 ISOs may only be granted to employees of the company or its permitted corporate subsidiaries and must satisfy other requirements of section 422 of the Code.
 An option that does not satisfy the requirements for an ISO will be treated as a NQO.
 An SAR entitles the participant to receive (in shares of common stock or cash) an amount that is equal to the excess of the fair market value of a specified number of shares of common stock on the exercise date over the exercise price of the SAR.
-The exercise price of an option or SAR must be no less than the fair market value of a share of common stock on the date the option or SAR may not be decreased after the date of grant nor may an option or SAR be surrendered to the company as consideration for the grant of a replacement option or SAR with a lower exercise price.
-In addition, except as approved by the company's stockholders, no option granted under the 2013 Incentive Plan may be surrendered to the company in consideration of a cash payment if, at the time of such surrender, the exercise price of the option or SAR will expire on the earliest to occur of the following (i) the one-year anniversary after the participant's employment or service terminates other than for death, disability or cause (as defined in the 2013 Incentive Plan), (ii) the three-month anniversary after the participant's employment or service terminates other than for death, disability or cause (as defined in the 2013 Incentive Plan), or (iii) the day preceding the date on which it is granted (or such shorter period required by the rules of any stock exchange on which the common stock is listed). - Full Value Awards.
+The exercise price of an option or SAR must be no less than the fair market value of a share of common stock on the date the option or SAR is granted.
+Except for reductions approved by the company's stockholders or adjustment for business combinations, the exercise price of an option or SAR may not be decreased after the date of grant nor may an option or SAR be surrendered to the company as consideration for the grant of a replacement option or SAR with a lower exercise price.
+In addition, except as approved by the company's stockholders, no option granted under the 2013 Incentive Plan may be surrendered to the company in consideration of a cash payment if, at the time of such surrender, the exercise price of the option is greater than the then fair market value of a share of common stock.
+Except as provided by the compensation committee at the time of grant, an option or SAR will expire on the earliest to occur of the following (i) the one-year anniversary after the participant's employment or service terminates for death or disability or cause (as defined in the 2013 Incentive Plan), (ii) the three-month anniversary after the participant's employment or service terminates other than for death, disability or cause (as defined in the 2013 Incentive Plan), or (iii) the day preceding the date on which the participant's employment or service terminates of cause.
+In any event, an option or SAR - Full Value Awards.
 A full value award is a grant of one or more shares of common stock or a right to receive one or more shares of common stock in the future (including restricted stock, restricted stock units, deferred stock units, performance stock and performance stock units).
 Any full value awards will be subject to such conditions, restrictions and contingencies as the compensation committee determines including provisions relating to dividends or dividend equivalent rights and deferred payment or settlement.
 Special vesting restrictions also apply to full value awards made to employees.

-Cash Incentive Awards.
+• Cash Incentive Awards.
 A cash incentive award is the grant of a right to receive a payment of cash (or in the discretion of the compensation committee, shares of common stock having value equivalent to the cash otherwise payable) that is contingent on achievement of performance objectives over a specified period established by the compensation committee.
 The grant of cash incentive awards may also be subject to such other conditions, restrictions and contingencies, as determined by the compensation committee, including provisions relating to deferred payment.